hczhu/TickerTick-API/README.md

 ### Terms of Use
 - The API is free of commercial/non-commercial use.
 - All endpoints have a rate limit of __30 requests per minute__ from the same IP address.
-This is enforced by the service.
-More precisely, an IP will be blocked for one minute if more than 5 requests are sent within any 10 second time window.
+The service enforces this.
+More precisely, an IP will be blocked for one minute if more than five requests are sent within any 10-second time window.
 - You are welcome to file an issue if you see any problem, like irrelevant stories.

 > :warning: An IP address has a rate limit of __30 requests per minute__.
 DM my Twitter account(in my Github profile) if you need a higher request rate.

 ## Get stock news feed API
-This API returns a feed of the lastest news stories relevant to the query in reverse chronological order.
+This API returns a feed of the latest news stories relevant to the query in reverse chronological order.

 ### Endpoint